swiimii/VIDA_Assignments/README.md

-# VIDA_Assignments
+# VIDS_Assignments
-Assignments repository for Visual Interfaces for Data Analysis
+Assignments repository for Visual Interfaces for Data Science